MrSinho/shecs/README.md

 ### Create an entity and add a component

-Define your components and call the macro function `EZ_ECS_MAKE_COMPONENT_DEFINITIONS` to generate the required functions for using the ecs.
+Define your components and call the macro function `EZ_ECS_MAKE_COMPONENT_DEFINITIONS` and specify the ID you're going to give to the type.
+This allows to generate the required functions for using the ecs.

 ```c
 typedef struct Transform{